Persons who have reached 65 years of age and whose insurance period is at least 20 years are entitled to receive the old age pension.

 464.10

-Since 1 January 1996, the insurance record is confirmed by the insurance contributions data accumulated by the SSIA.
+Since 1 January 1996, the insurance record is verified using insurance contributions data collected by the State Social Insurance Agency (SSIA).

 Insurance record until 31 December 1990